eleven-dimension/eleven-dimension/README.md

 ## About Me

 I am an upcoming MRes student at UoW.
 I completed my undergraduate degree in CS at SEU in China.
 After spending a year pursuing a MSc in CS at ANU, I decided to transfer to UoW to pursue a MRes.
-My research interests focus on Safe RL and Risk-Sensitive RL.
+My research interests focus on RL.

-### Why Bother to Transfer?

-- I prefer putting the competitive programming skills and RL knowledge I learned outside of university to good use, rather than writing large simulations in a big company.
-Even though it's easy and well-paid, it's not interesting to me.
-- I planned to transfer early within ANU to VCOMP with ample research hours, but the grades came out after the application deadline for this semester, and I might not find a supervisor with aligned interests.
-- I believe RL has the most potential within ML because it doesn't rely on human knowledge and can surpass collective human wisdom.
-This is where my passion lies.
-I love knowledge and the joy of understanding the unknown, and I don't care much about university rankings.

-### Any Noteworthy Academic Experience?

-I enjoy helping others and volunteered in the university's Q&A room during my undergraduate years.
-Due to my near-perfect score (99/100) in Probability Theory, I mainly assisted my peers with this subject and occasionally helped colleagues responsible for Mathematical Analysis.
-Perhaps I am suited to be a teacher.

 ### Interests